Devon Local Flood Risk Management Strategy Update

 The Devon Resilience Innovation Project (DRIP) is one of twenty-five projects in the country funded by Defra as part of the flagship £150 million Flood and Coastal Resilience Innovation Programme to develop and test new approaches to flood resilience.

-Devon County Council and eighteen partners have been awarded over £7 million of funding over a 6-year period (April 2021 – March 2027) to deliver thirty flood resilience pilot projects in rapid response catchments in Devon, including installing natural flood management measures, property flood resilience measures in targeted community facilities and providing localised surface water flood warning systems.
+Devon County Council and 18 partners have been awarded over £7 million of funding over a 6-year period (April 2021 – March 2027) to deliver thirty flood resilience pilot projects in rapid response catchments in Devon, including installing NFM measures, PFR measures in targeted community facilities and providing localised surface water flood warning systems.
 The project will also develop and test new spatial planning tools to ensure flood resilience is part of the decision-making process.

 DRIP is an opportunity to work towards creating climate resilient places which are greener, cleaner, and more flood resilient.
 Overall DRIP will test and trial a range of replicable low-cost resilience actions that can be delivered by local authorities and communities in the future where traditional flood defences are shown not to be appropriate or cost beneficial.

 Communities have been identified and selected by the project partners to become part of the project.
 Partners will start engaging with targeted communities to develop further the flood resilience interventions over the next 6 months.
-See Project Map here: Devon Resilience Innovation Project (DRIP) – Flood Risk Management
+You can view the Project Map on our website.